 While a number of different assessment systems for rivers have attempted to incorporate natural habitat variation, the majority of biological classification systems do not account for variations in physical habitat.
-As a result, the observed diversity at many sites (e.g. lowland rivers, naturally silted) will not meet the expected diversity of the prescribed reference conditions, even if the site has pristine water quality.
+As a result, the

 Examples of systems which have attempted to include artificial habitat variation are the UK's RIVPACS (macroinvertebrates) and HABSCORE (salmonid fish abundance) systems.
 In these cases the reference condition is defined in terms of pristine water quality and existing physical habitat.
 Therefore, if the community is as would be expected for the existing physical habitat, and the water quality is pristine, it will receive that same EQI score as a pristine site that is not physically impacted.